jenkinsci/ghprb-plugin/README.md

 * If you want to use the actual commit in the pull request, use ``${ghprbActualCommit}`` instead of ``${sha1}``
 * Under ``Build Triggers``, check ``GitHub pull requests builder``.
   * Add admins for this specific job.
-  * If you want to use GitHub hooks for automatic testing, read the help for ``Use github hooks for build triggering`` in job configuration.
+  * If you want to use GitHub hooks for automatic testing, read the help for ``Use GitHub hooks for build triggering`` in job configuration.
 Then you can check the checkbox.
   * In Advanced, you can modify:
     * The crontab line for this specific job.
 This schedules polling to GitHub for new changes in Pull Requests.
     * The whitelisted users for this specific job.